antar4/Antara.Data.Binary/README.md

 # Antara.Data.Binary (ADB)
 General purpose high performance binary serialization library

+:warning: I'm still uploading documentation.
+Will be complete in a few days.
+Sorry for the inconvenience

 ## Overview

 Antara.Data.Binary is a high performance general purpose binary serialization library.
 It produces a dense byte array in the easiest way and is flexible enough to cover most cases.